BMW E39-E60-E82-E90-F22-F30-G29 Series G.A.S. Monoballs Installation DIY

-These instruction can also be used when installing the G.A.S.
-Monoball kit using a conventional hand or hydraulic press with the control arms removed from the vehicle, just substitute your bearing cups and arbor press where the G.A.S. pressing tool is referenced.
+NOTE: These instruction are specific to installing a G.A.S.
+Monoball kit when using the German Auto Solutions Control Arm Bushing Tool while the control arms are still on the vehicle.
+These instruction can also be used when using a conventional hand or hydraulic press with the control arms removed from the vehicle; just substitute your bearing cups and arbor or hydraulic press where the G.A.S. pressing tool is referenced.
 When installing the kit using an external press tool make sure that you FOLLOW ALL INSTRUCTIONS related to prepping the control arms for the monoball installation, application of the primer/activator compound and locking agent, and any other step that is not specific to the G.A.S.
 Monoball Bushing Pressing Tool.

 ****** IMPORTANT – IMPORTANT – IMPORTANT – IMPORTANT – IMPORTANT ******